 3. Keep Rabbits Dry

 Wet rabbits absolutely cannot maintain their body heat.
-It is vital that rabbits are able to stay dry.
+Rabbits must be able to stay dry.
 In the wild, rabbits hunker down into the ground during winter storms, but caged rabbits aren’t able to do that.

-In addition to using tarps and other shields that will both block the wind and help protect rabbits from the rain, make sure that the tops of your hutches and cages are waterproof.
+In addition to using tarps and other shields that will block the wind and help protect rabbits from the rain, ensure that the tops of your hutches and cages are waterproof.

 Add corrugated sheets, paint, or use roofing tar to waterproof your hutch roofs.
 You can also drape a tarp or plastic over the cages.